-Field Guides by Mason-Dixon Knitting
+Field Guides by Modern Daily Knitting

-• Field Guide No. 13 (pictured) is Master Class, featuring intricate stripe recipes and stranded-motif stripe charts that are applied to an assortment of patterns — from blankets and wraps to pillows and scarves — and that you can also apply to other projects.
+• Field Guide No. 13 is Master Class, featuring intricate stripe recipes and stranded-motif stripe charts that are applied to an assortment of patterns — from blankets and wraps to pillows and scarves — and that you can also apply to other projects.

 • Field Guide No. 12 is Big Joy, featuring five funky, chunky projects designed by Jen Geigley — a cowl, a cardigan, two hats, and a throw — plus a deceptively simple trick for making “stockinette” pie crust!